AadeshPatil/AadeshPatil/README.md

 </h1>

 ## Hey! 👋
-I'm Aadesh, an conputer application student  from india.
-My intrest is in AI and  Machine Learning .
+I'm Aadesh,a computer application student from India.
+My interest is in AI and Machine Learning.

 ## Skills